 Though we think of a font as a set of characters with a uniform visual appearance, the genesis of these characters is anything but uniform.
 Our writing system brings together characters that were originally handwritten by people in different countries, in different centuries.
 To achieve a uniform appearance, a type designer has to harmonize these disparate forms.

-    Our uppercase alphabet came from the inscriptional capitals of the Romans.
+For instance, our uppercase alphabet came from the inscriptional capitals of the Romans.
 Our lowercase alphabet came from the European uncial alphabets of the Middle Ages, which themselves evolved from scribal approximations of the uppercase alphabet.

 But our figures were invented in India.
 They spread westward through the influence of Persian and Arab mathematicians.
 Traditionally they were known as

 Type designers have met this challenge by devising sets of

 It’s never wrong to use the default figures in your font—namely, the ones you get when typing the keys 0–9.
 Those are put in the default position because they’re intended to work well across a range of contexts.